-In the event the parent or guardian requested information about certain psychological examinations, before providing consent as discussed in the District's Evaluation Procedure Operating Procedure, and the District later determines that an additional examination or test is required for the evaluation of the student's need for special education, the Director of Special Education shall provide to the parent or guardian (1) the name of the examination or test and (2) an explanation of the additional examination or test that will be used to develop an appropriate IEP, and shall obtain additional consent for the examination or test.
+practitioner with experience or training in the area of the suspected disabilities designated by the Director of Special Education shall provide to the parent or guardian (1) the name of the examination or test and (2) an explanation of the additional examination or test that will be used to develop an appropriate IEP, and shall obtain additional consent for the examination or test.
 The time required for the District to provide information and seek consent concerning the additional examination or test may not be counted toward the timeline for completion of an evaluation.
-If a parent or guardian does not give consent for the additional examination required here, the parent or guardian's consent is considered denied.
+If a parent or guardian does not give consent for the additional examination or test within 20 calendar days after the date the District provided to the parent the information required here, the parent or guardian's consent is considered denied.